ray-project/ray/doc/source/tune-contrib.rst

 First, following the instructions in :ref:`python-develop` to develop Tune without compiling Ray.

-After Ray is set up, run ``pip install -r ray/python/ray/tune/requirements-dev.txt`` to install all packages required for development of Tune.
+After Ray is set up, run ``pip install -r ray/python/ray/tune/requirements-dev.txt`` to install all packages required for Tune development.

 Submitting and Merging a Contribution
 -------------------------------------